 Grammar checking is one of the most widely used tools within language engineering.
 Spelling, grammar and style checking for English has been an integrated part of common word processors for some years now.
-However, most such programs are strictly commercial, and therefore there exists no documentation of the algorithms and rules used.
-An exception is the rule-based system by Vosse (Vosse, 1994).
+However, most such programs are strictly commercial, and therefore there exists no complete documentation of algorithms and rules used.
+A good exception is the rule-based system by Vosse (1994).
+Current research seem to focus on so-called sensitive spell checking (see for example (Golding and Roth, 1999; Carlson, Rosen, and Roth, 2001)).

 For smaller languages, such as Swedish, advanced tools have been lacking.
-Recently, the first grammar checker for Swedish, developed by the Finnish company Lingsoft, was launched in Word 2000 (Arppe, 1999).
+Recently, the first grammar checker for Swedish, developed by the Finnish company Lingsoft, was launched in Word 2000 (Arppe, 2000).
 This grammar checker is based on the Swedish constraint grammar SWECG.
+There are also two research prototypes available for Swedish, Scarrie (Sågvall Hein, 1998) and a system using a finite state approach (Hashemi, 2001).

 In this article, another grammar checker for Swedish is presented.
-This grammar checker, called GRANSKA, has been developed at KTH for about four years.
-We will first present the structure of GRANSKA, and then in more detail describe four important parts of the system: the part-of-speech tagging module, the construction of error detection rules, the algorithms for rule matching, and the generation of error corrections.
-Finally, we describe the performance of the tagging, error detection and NP recognition.
+This grammar checker, called Granska, has been developed at KTH for about four years.
+We will first present the structure of Granska, and then in more detail describe four important parts of the system: the part-of-speech (POS) tagging module, the construction of error detection rules, the algorithms for rule matching, and the generation of error corrections.
+Finally, we describe the performance of the tagging and error detection.